FeRHeDio/deliberate1/README.md

 We are going to start with the view.
 Our view will be based on a TableView and it should display:

-- A Feed of Worldiwe Top News.
+- A Feed of Worldwide Top News.
 - Every news should have it's image.

 ## UX goals for the News UI experience